auth0/docs/articles/tokens/id-token/guides/validate-id-token.md

 ### Check the signing algorithm

-Check that the algorithm (`alg`) specified in the header of the decoded token matches the one you selected when you registered your Application with Auth0.
-To see the algorithm for your Application, [Application Settings](${manage_url}/#/applications/${account.clientId}/settings) > Show Advanced Settings > OAuth > JsonWebToken Signature Algorithm.
+Check that the algorithm (`alg`) specified in the header of the decoded token matches the one you [selected when you registered your Application with Auth0](/tokens/guides/update-signing-algorithm-application).

-Remember that the ID Token is always a JWT, and the signature is created using its header and payload, a secret and the hashing algorithm being used (as specified in the header: `HMAC`, `SHA256` or `RSA`).
-The way to verify it, depends on the hashing algorithm:
+### Confirm that the token is correctly signed using the proper key

-- For `HS256`, the API's __Signing Secret__ is used.
-You can find this information at your [API's Settings](${manage_url}/#/apis).
-Note that the field is only displayed for APIs that use `HS256`.
+Since the ID Token is always a JWT, the signature is created using its header and payload, a secret, and the selected hashing algorithm (e.g., `HMAC`, `SHA256`, `RSA`).
+Thus, the method of verifying the signature depends on the hashing algorithm:

-- For `RS256`, the tenant's [JSON Web Key Set (JWKS)](/jwks) is used.
+- For `RS256` (the most secure practic and our recommendation), the tenant's [JSON Web Key Set (JWKS)](/jwks) is used.
 Your tenant's JWKS is `https://${account.namespace}/.well-known/jwks.json`.

-The most secure practice, and our recommendation, is to use `RS256`.
+- For `HS256`, the APIs __Signing Secret__ is used.
+You can find this information at your [API's Settings](${manage_url}/#/apis)> Advanced Settings > OAuth.
+Note that this field is only displayed for APIs that use `HS256`.